 The MicroKernel Engine stores the fixed length portion of a data record in the data pages; however, it does not break the fixed-length portion of a record across pages.
-Also, in each data page, the MicroKernel Engine stores overhead information (see Tables and).
+Also, in each data page, the MicroKernel Engine stores overhead information as described under Optimum Page Size For Minimizing Disk Space.
 You must account for this additional overhead when determining the page size.